-We use Amazon LOVEFiLM By Post as our film provider, and licences run from 1 April - 31 March for schools, and 1 May - 30 April for non-school settings.
+Licences run annually from 1 April - 31 March for schools, and 1 May - 30 April for non-school settings.
 The cost is based on the number of pupils for schools, or number of Into Film Club members for non-school settings.
-Under the PVSL, where a club is held outside of school, only the club itself is licenced, rather than the venue in which the club meets.
+Under the PVS Licence, where a club is held outside of school, only the club itself is licenced, rather than the venue in which the club meets.

 Filmbankmedia do not send out a certificate or agreement to individual schools or clubs in non-school settings.
 However, they keep records of who has obtained one and will send you annual renewal reminders.
 You will also be required to regularly report on the films you have been watching.